 var_labels

 An optional named character vector or list used to assign custom labels to variable names.
-Each element should be named and correspond to a variable in the returned table.
-If any element is unnamed or references a variable not returned in the table, all labels will be ignored and the table will be printed without them.
+Each element must be named and correspond to a variable included in the returned table.
+If var_input is set to stem, and any element is either unnamed or refers to a variable not present in the table, all labels will be ignored and the table will be printed without them.

 ignore

-An optional named vector or list that defines values to exclude from variables matching the specified variable stem and, if applicable, a grouping variable in data.
-If set to NULL (default), all values are retained.
-To exclude values from variables identified by var_stem, use the stem name as the key.
-To exclude multiple values from both var_stem variables and a grouping variable, supply a named list.
+An optional named vector or list indicating values to exclude from variables matching specified stems (or names), and, if applicable, from a grouping variable in data.
+Defaults to NULL, indicating that all values are retained.
+To specify exclusions for variables identified by var_stem, use the corresponding stems or variable names as names in the vector or list.
+To exclude multiple values from these variables or a grouping variable, supply them as a named list.

 Value